-Business Aircraft Europe (BAE) 2013 - 11/12 September - Biggin Hill, UK
+Business Aircraft Europe (BAE) 2014 - 10/11 September - Biggin Hill, UK

-Business Aircraft Europe will take place on 11/12 September 2013 and will be expanded to take over the entire main hangar at Biggin Hill with the static display moving indoors and a new layout to include aircraft, exhibition stands and a demonstration area.
-The format from 2012 with specialist seminars will be repeated and will be supported with a variety of networking events.
+Business Aircraft Europe will take place on 10/11 September 2014 and has been expanded to take over the entire main hangar at Biggin Hill with the static display moving indoors and a new layout to include aircraft, exhibition stands and a demonstration area.
+The format from 2013 with specialist seminars will be repeated and will be supported with a variety of networking events.
 The Rizon Jet evening networking reception is now called the "Rizon Lifestyle Event" and will include cars from leading distributors, luxury lifestyle brands and a variety of promotiona

-BAE is now the leading European event for the Autumn calendar and the 2012 event saw over 500 visitors attend over the two days.
-BAE 2012 led to an interesting debate amongst the operators on who was the most resilient and there was a general consensus that some form of consolidation was inevitable.
+BAE is now the leading European event for the Autumn calendar and the 2013 event saw over 900 visitors attend over the two days.
+BAE 2013 led to an interesting debate amongst the operators on who was the most resilient and there was a general consensus that some form of consolidation was inevitable.
 The same theme was echoed on Day 2 when the charter brokers met and underlined just how tough the going was in the current market.